The Kings of Summer: Plot

-Joe Toy, on the verge of being a young man, finds himself increasingly frustrated by the attempts of his single father, Frank, to manage his life.
+Joe Toy, on the verge of adulthood, finds himself increasingly frustrated by the attempts of his single father, Frank, to manage his life.
 After a family game night ends with Joe calling the cops on Frank for false reasons, he declares freedom once and for all.
-He escapes to a clearing he found in the woods, along with his best friend, Patrick, also sick of his life at home with his annoying parents, and a strange boy named Biaggio who just happened to tag along.
+He escapes to a clearing he found in the woods, along with his best friend, Patrick, also sick of his life at home with his annoying parents, and a strange kid named Biaggio who just happened to tag along.

 Joe announces that they are going to build a house in the clearing, free from responsibility and parents.
 Once their makeshift home is finished, Joe declares himself and Biaggio to be the hunters, while Patrick gathers fruit.
 Several weeks pass and Patrick and Joe are reported missing and appear on multiple news channels.
 Frank finds a Monopoly piece from the game night in Joe's bookbag that was left on a bus, and believes that Joe is taunting him.

 Conflict arises between Patrick and Joe when Joe invites his crush Kelly to come see the house they built.
 After a while, she takes a liking to Patrick and they begin a relationship.
 Joe passively confronts Patrick in a Monopoly game by teaming up with Biaggio, and the two get into a scuffle.
 Joe calls Kelly a "cancer" and a "bitch" who ruined the peace and harmony the three of them had, and she walks out of the house in despair.
 Joe, realizing that Patrick feels bad for Kelly, taunts him to go after her and stomps on his previously broken foot.
 Patrick leaves to find Kelly, and comforts her with a kiss.
 Biaggio, who has become good friends with Joe, is told to leave as well, leaving Joe to live alone.